liamaharon/minigrep/readme.md

 # minigrep

-A simple grep tool written in Rust.
+A minimal grep tool written in Rust.

 ## Usage